accetto/user-guide-g3/README.md

-# docs-user-guide
+# User Guide

-How to use Docker images from ACCETTO.
+This [documentation](https://accetto.github.io/docs-user-guide) describes how to use Docker images from `accetto`.